gchoi5738/kanban-app/README.md

    - "No module named flask": Run `pip install flask`
    - "Address in use": Change port in Flask command
    - Database errors: Check permissions in backend/instance
+   - Cannot create tasks: Ensure database is seeded by running the command in step 5 of Database Setup
+   - Empty sections list: Database needs to be seeded with initial data

 2. **Frontend Issues**
    - Module errors: Run `npm install`